Jeffrey Energy Center: Operation

 Coal is delivered to Jeffrey EC by unit trains.
 Each unit train contains about 110 cars carrying 100 tons of coal per car, constructed of aluminum to conserve weight, and is approximately 1 mi long.

 Jeffrey EC burns the coal delivered by about 11 mi of coal train cars each week.
 The heating value of this coal is about 8,400 BTU/lb (19.5 MJ/kg) and at full load Jeffrey EC burns about 3000000 lb of coal per hour.

 Jeffrey EC has the capacity to generate 2,400 MW of electrical power.

 Jeffrey EC is not located close to any large bodies of natural water.
 Its cooling water supply comes from the Kansas River and two nearby wells.

 The overall thermal efficiency of the energy conversion is about 33%.
 About 1/3 of the coal's chemical energy is converted to electric energy.
 The remaining 2/3 of the energy is rejected to the environment via cooling water evaporated as low-grade waste heat with poor thermodynamic availability.
 The waste heat comes from evaporation of cooling water after it is used to condense the highly purified, low temperature steam that exits the turbines below atmospheric pressure after driving the electric power generator.
 The condensed steam is then recirculated (pumped) back to the high pressure boiler for re-use.

 Other steam generating (nuclear, gas, coal, geothermal, and solar furnace) energy centers, like Jeffrey, operate their steam plant on the Rankine cycle.

 According to Moyers and Company web site as of September 18, 2013 Jeffrey EC ranked 12th of the 50 dirtiest American power plants and generated 14.7 million metric tons of carbon dioxide emissions in 2011.

+As of 2026, it is estimated that the plant causes 20 deaths per year due to soot and smog pollution.